Pre-Money Valuation of a Startup

 Product Rollout or Sales (reducing production risks)$1/2 million

 But this method does not stop on the qualitative drivers, as you will have to designate a monetary value to each element.
-The amount should be up to $500,000 for each category.
+The amount should be up to $500,000 ($½ million) for each category.
 This allows the pre-valuation of the startup to be around $2-$2.5 million.
-In the fifth year of the business, there is a $20M hurdle, this provides a chance for the invested amount to increase in value by ten times over its life.
+In the fifth year of the business, using the Berkus method you can set a $20M cap as per the targeted investor return.
+This provides a chance for the invested amount to increase in value by ten times over its life.

 Common Pre-money valuation Mistakes that you Should Avoid